drewkotarski/Bubble-Trouble-2/README.md

 as our proposal, where no matter how the user interacts with our project it will not break.

 ### Evaluation of Results
-We will know that we are successful if we can reproduce with some level of similarity form the game How will you know if you are successful?
+We will know that we are successful if we can reproduce one level from the game with some margin of similarity, with the most simple level (level 1) successfully emulated.
+We will be successful if we can produce level 1 from 'Bubble trouble 2' that uses the same user inputs as the game, produces the same results when the imputs are used, and dose not break when other imputs are selected.
-If you include some kind of _quantitative analysis,_ that would be good.

 ## Architecture Diagram
 Upload the architecture diagram you made for your slide presentation to your repository, and include it in-line here.